zeusta/Docs/extensions/Magento 2 Extensions/Inventory Management.md

 The Supply Need Forecast can be exported to CSV or XML file and printed into PDF file.

-#### Low Stock Notification
+#### Low Stock Notifications

-Low Stock notification listing displays warning messages about the products which are nearly out of stock in warehouses.
+Low Stock notifications listing displays warning messages about the products which are nearly out of stock in warehouses.
 It shows all notification with information including Sent at, Update Type, Email received, Recipients and Action.
 Each notification log can show details of all products that have been low stock including Name, SKU, Image, Qty Notified and Time Notified.

-#### Low Stock Rule
+#### Low Stock Rules

 Admin can create unlimited rules to notify low stock.
 One rule contains: Rule information, Condition and Action.